listen to some music....

 There are plenty of challenges and solo opportunities for experienced singers, as well.

-really fun and interesting to sing.
-He has been leading
+concentrating entirely on repertoire that is really fun and interesting to sing.

-Instant Chorus workshops at dance and music festivals around the country for several years,
+He has been leading Instant Chorus workshops at dance and music festivals

-and his supportive teaching style and infectious enthusiasm make everyone feel
+infectious enthusiasm make everyone feel welcome and comfortable.

 In addition to choir directing, Daniel plays piano and flute with the popular

-traditional fiddle music ensemble, Hillbillies from Mars, performs
+traditional fiddle music ensemble Hillbillies from Mars, performs

 radio talk show on food and cooking, called What's For Dinner?